General Information

 Prerequisite courses completed more than 10 years ago are not normally considered for credit as part of the admission application and will need to be repeated.
 As each situation is unique, students can request a review of prerequisite courses they have completed more than 10 years ago by contacting the College directly.

 Applicants who have a deficiency in 6 credit units of electives, psychology or sociology may be considered, only if they have completed 30 credit units and the courses they have taken instead of the electives are included in the Nutrition program.
 The deficiency must be completed prior to entry into the second year of the B.Sc.
 (Nutr.) program.
-[NOTE: This means that applicants must have completed the prerequisites in Biology, Chemistry (both courses) and English (or French or Literature) by April 30, 2024, to be considered for admission in 2024.]
+[NOTE: This means that applicants must have completed the prerequisites in Biology, Chemistry (both courses) and English (or French or Literature) by April 30 to be considered for admission in that year.]

 Applicants must have a minimum average of 70% to be considered for admission.
 Acceptance into the B.Sc.
 (Nutr.) program is based on the calculated post-secondary Admission Average (60% of admission decision), a Test of Critical Skills (30%) and the Video Interview (10%).
-For the 2023-2024 academic year, we will be admitting up to 28 students; up to 4 may be non-residents of Saskatchewan (including both out-of-province and international students).
-A maximum of two Saskatchewan resident spaces are reserved for Saskatchewan Indigenous students who self-declare and complete verification of Indigenous membership/citizenship.
+Currently, up to 28 students are admitted; up to 4 may be non-residents of Saskatchewan (including both out-of-province and international students).
+Up to 15% of the Saskatchewan seats are reserved for Saskatchewan Indigenous students who self-declare and complete verification of Indigenous membership/citizenship (see specific information below).
 One Saskatchewan student may be admitted under special circumstances or for compassionate reasons.
 Applicants applying for admission under special circumstances or compassionate reasons must provide appropriate documentation by March 15 for review and these applicants are considered on a case-by-case basis.
 This position may not be filled every year.

 IMPORTANT NOTES: